robfletcher/strikt/packages.md

 Of course, you can include fail-fast chains _inside_ blocks.

-# Package kirk.assertions
+# Package strikt.assertions

-Contains Kirk's standard library of assertion functions.
+Contains Strikt's standard library of assertion functions.
-All assertion functions are extensions on `kirk.api.Assertion<T>`.
+All assertion functions are extensions on `strikt.api.Assertion<T>`.